juji-io/datalevin/doc/search.md

 then calculate proximity score only for the top results, and finally produce the top `k` results according to the proximity score.

 For the first tf-idf stage, instead of producing top `k` results only, we produce top `m * k` results, where `m` is user configurable as `:proximity-expansion` (default is `2`) search option.
 This parameter reflects a search quality vs. time trade-off.
 The larger is `m`, the better is the search quality, while the search time would be longer.

 A span based proximity scoring algorithm is used to calculate the proximity contribution of individual terms, and they are then plugged into the Okapi ranking function to arrive at the final score [5].

 ### Boolean Search Expression

+Boolean operators `:and`, `:or`, and `:not` can be arbitrarily nested to form complex boolean expressions.
+For example:

+`[:or "fox" "red" [:and "black" "sheep" [:not "yellow"]]]`

 Since the boolean search expression is just a Clojure data structure, we just walk the boolean expression as a tree, and apply the corresponding boolean